gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Cacheable tasks are validated stricter than non-cacheable tasks by the `validateTaskProperties` task, which is added automatically by the [`java-gradle-plugin`](userguide/java_gradle_plugin.html).
 For example, all file inputs are required to have a normalization declared, like e.g. `@PathSensitive(RELATIVE)`.
 This stricter validation can now be enabled for all tasks via [`validateTaskProperties.enableStricterValidation = true`](javadoc/org/gradle/plugin/devel/tasks/ValidateTaskProperties.html#setEnableStricterValidation-boolean-).

+## Filter tasks with `--group`

+Instead of listing all available tasks, [`gradle tasks` can now show only the tasks](userguide/command_line_interface.html#sec:listing_tasks) belonging to a particular group.
+This makes it easier to find tasks in builds with many available tasks.

+This feature was contributed by [Alex Saveau](https://github.com/SUPERCILEX).

 ## Promoted features